SynapseProject/synapse.core.net/docs/index.md

 | Component | Description
 |--------|--------
 |Synapse.Core|Contains the workflow execution engine and is responsible for initiating calls to sub-processes.
-|Synapse.CommandLine|A CLI wrapper on Synapse.Core for local process execution.
+|Synapse.cli|A [command-line](/cli/ "Command-line") wrapper on Synapse.Core for local process execution.
 |Synapse.Server|A server daemon designed to act as remote Synapse.Core agent.
 |Synapse.Enterprise|An API interface to creating, storing, and executing Synapse Plans under an RBAC.
-Manages exection log-capture and keeps detailed audit logs.
+Manages execution log-capture and keeps detailed audit logs.

 Detailed architectural descriptions and implementations patterns can be found [here](/architecture/ "Architecture").